LincolinAngaya/lincolin-angaya/README.md

 ### Getting Files
 * Fork the repo
-- Create a new branch in your terminal (git checkout -b improve-feature)
+- Create a new branch in your terminal (git checkout -b gh-pages)
 - Install the prerequisites
 - Make appropriate changes in file(s)
 - Run the server to see the changes
 - Add the changes and commit them (git commit -am "Improve App")
-- Push to the branch (git push origin improve-app)
+- Push to the branch (git push origin gh-pages)
 - Create a Pull request
 * Open the folder location on terminal and use the following command to run app: